halfmoonui/halfmoon/README.md

 var halfmoon = require("halfmoon");
 ```

-Please note that this method requires manual initialization, that is, after the DOM is loaded, the following method needs to be called:
+Please note that manual initialization is required for some components, that is, after the DOM is loaded, the following method needs to be called:

 ```javascript
 // Call this method after the DOM has been loaded